sectopodwreck/HL2-Custom-Directory-Compiler/software-spec.md

 ## Front-End

 As our goal is only to automate a task that can be done by a human, without any need for customization by the user, there will be no GUI for this program.
-The most feedback the end user shall recieve should be a console window printing out all of their addons which have been added to the merge, along with a new directory being formed inside the same directory the binary is located.
+The most feedback the end user shall receive should be a console window printing out all of their addons which have been added to the merge, along with a new directory being formed inside the same directory the binary is located.

 ## Functional Requirements